paulmasri/qt6_cmake_cookbook/README.md

 I have developed my own surefire approach that enables 99% configuration in CMake, 1% in the `Info.plist` and 0% in Xcode:
 - [CMake for Qt 6 + Xcode (target iOS)](https://gist.github.com/paulmasri/b5d80c743530093feebe051774b09ca6)

+_Thanks to [Craig Scott](https://discourse.cmake.org/u/craig.scott) and [the CMake community for their tips](https://gitlab.kitware.com/cmake/cmake/-/issues/24399) along the way._